impossibletea/liver/README.md

 ## Configuration

-Place your Live2D models and a `config.toml` in `~/.config/rusty-ships/` (or wherever the config folder on your system is generated, refer to `confy` documentation[^confy]).
+Place your `config.toml` in `~/.config/rusty-ships/` (or wherever the config folder on your system is generated, refer to `confy` documentation[^confy]).

+Command-line arguments are supported.
+Short description is available via `rusty-ships -help`.

 Config and its default parameters are as follows:

 ```toml
 [window]